dsubha454/dsubha454/README.md

 - 👋 Hi, I’m @dsubha454
-- 👀 I’m interested in Algo Trading
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning stock market and coding
+- 🌱 I’m currently learning ...
 - 📫 You can reach me on @gmail.com

 <!---